eupnea-project/eupnea-project.github.io/depthboot-pages/audio.md

 3. Run: `setup-audio` in the Terminal.

-If audio still doesn't work, please open an issue with the device codename and distribution choice.
+If audio still doesn't work, please open an issue with the device codename and distribution choice in [audio-scripts](https://github.com/eupnea-linux/audio-scripts/issues) repository.